Introduction / History

 * Ask God to raise prayer teams who will intercede for these groups.

-* Ask the Lord to bring forth churches among each of the minority groups.
+* Ask the Lord to bring forth many churches among each of the minority groups.